TRiSM for Agentic AI: A Review of Trust, Risk, and Security Management in LLM-based Agentic Multi-Agent Systems: Conclusion

 \section{Conclusion}

-The rapid advancement of Agentic AI, driven by LLM-based multi-agent systems, marks a transformative shift in autonomous systems, enabling sophisticated collaboration, planning, and decision-making across high-stakes domains such as healthcare, finance, and public services.
-However, this evolution introduces complex challenges in trust, risk, and security management (TRiSM) that demand a tailored framework to ensure safe, transparent, and accountable operations.
-This review has explored these challenges, proposing a TRiSM framework structured around four pillars: Explainability, ModelOps, Security, Privacy and Governance, adapted for LLM-based AMAS.
-Key contributions include a novel risk taxonomy capturing unique threats like prompt injection, memory poisoning, and collusive failures, alongside two new metrics: the Component Synergy Score (CSS) and Tool Utilization Efficacy (TUE), which provide practical tools for assessing inter-agent collaboration and tool efficiency.
-The review also highlights state-of-the-art techniques, such as LIME, SHAP, and decision provenance, to enhance explainability, while advocating for robust security measures like prompt hygiene, sandboxing, and homomorphic encryption to mitigate vulnerabilities.
-Future work should prioritize advancing adversarial robustness, refining governance protocols, and developing standardized benchmarks for trustworthiness and coordination.
-By aligning Agentic AI development with TRiSM principles, researchers and practitioners can foster systems that are not only innovative but also responsible, ensuring their safe and ethical integration into society.
+Agentic AI systems built as AMAS are rapidly changing how autonomous systems collaborate, plan, and make decisions in high-stakes domains such as healthcare, finance, and public services.
+At the same time, these systems expand the risk surface and raise new challenges in trust, risk, and security management (TRiSM).
+This review addressed those challenges and introduced a TRiSM-oriented framework for LLM-based AMAS organized around five pillars: Explainability, ModelOps, Security, Privacy, and lifecycle Governance.
+We contributed a risk taxonomy that captures AMAS-specific threats, including prompt injection, memory poisoning, and collusive or cascading failures.
+We also proposed practical evaluation metrics to measure inter-agent enablement and the correctness and efficiency of tool use.
+In addition, we summarized key technical mechanisms to support TRiSM in practice, including explainability methods and security/privacy protections.
+Looking ahead, progress will depend on stronger adversarial robustness, clearer governance and audit protocols, and standardized benchmarks that evaluate both trustworthiness and coordination under realistic deployment conditions.
+Aligning Agentic AI development with TRiSM principles can help ensure these systems remain not only capable and scalable, but also safe, transparent, and accountable for real-world use.